Mission & Purpose

 The team that oversees this initiative includes staff from each of the partner agencies.
 We share responsibilities and leadership and we pull from local expertise, including artists, to assist us in aligning our equity goals.

-We would like to extend special thanks to our past partner, Artist Trust, and specifically Katy Hannigan, who helped us move the important work of Artists Up forward.
+We would like to extend special thanks to our past partners, Artist Trust and ArtsWA, and specifically Katy Hannigan, Miguel Guillén, and Britt Madsen, who helped us move the important work of Artists Up forward.

 We’d also like to thank Noah Lumbantobing for our logo design and Casey Moser for our website design.